 The effect is timeless yet unique.
 Grouping together multiple smaller diamonds allows jewellers to create a fluid row of stones, or cluster them together into particular shapes.

 The resulting sparkle is also something to be coveted, with many micro diamonds reflecting the light from their multiple facets, for a look that twinkles from all angles.

 At Medley, you can find a range of modern pavé diamond jewellery in our collection of Micro Diamonds.
-This includes diamond pavé hearts, as well as our micro diamond letters, words, zodiac signs, tennis bracelets, and more.
+This includes diamond pavé hearts, as well as our micro diamond letters, words, zodiac signs, tennis bracelets, black diamond earrings, and more.

 What’s the difference between pavé rows and clusters?

 Pavé jewellery can be found in two different styles: rows and clusters.
 A pavé row, as the name suggests, is a straight line of diamonds set side-by-side.
 This might take the form of a ring, especially and engagement or wedding ring set with diamonds, or the ever-popular and classic diamond tennis bracelet, with its fluid and light-catching design.